Heart-Explorer - Extra | Talk

 There is great uncertainty.
 Important scientific findings are still pending, including issues such as the impact of Covid-19/SARS-CoV-2, the infection situation, secondary damage after a previous infection with the virus, immunization and, above all, how to fight it effectively.
 How to find ways of handling the pandemic in a relaxed as possible way, particularly as a risk patient with congenital heart disease?
 Is that even possible?

 We tried to find out in a video talk with the specialist for adults with congenital heart disease, Prof. Dr. Dr. med.
 Gerhard-Paul Diller.
-Our editorial team was backed up by Eva Niggemeyer, a language teacher who has complex congenital heart disease herself.
+Our editorial team was backed up by Eva Niggemeyer, a language teacher who herself has a complex congenital heart defect.

 Heart-Explorer Magazine: Ms. Niggemeyer, how have you experienced the pandemic in the past seven weeks?
 What has changed in your daily routine, as well as in your professional life as a language teacher; which restrictions felt most drastic to you?